acep-uaf/sw-cf-gcs-ps-bq/README.md

 ### Description

-The Cloud Function `sw-cf-gcs-ps-bq` is written in Python and uses the Google Cloud `bigquery` and `pubsub` libraries to interact with BigQuery and Pub/Sub.
+The gen 2 Cloud Function `sw-cf-gcs-ps-bq` is written in Python and uses the Google Cloud `bigquery` and `pubsub` libraries to interact with BigQuery and Pub/Sub.
 The function is triggered by a Pub/Sub topic and is responsible for ingesting data from a GCS bucket into a BigQuery table, and then publishing a message to another Pub/Sub topic.

 ### Deployment